 1. Create a Data Field to store a semi-colon delimited list:

-2. You can use a Set Data Field event with the Text > Join function to build out this delimited list.
+2. Use a Set Data Field event with the Inline Functions > Text > Join to build out this delimited list.
 I.e.

 * Be sure to 'Return all items that match filter' (4.7 and previous version) or 'All Items as a collection' (K2 Five).

 4. Within the loop, this Single Item Reference field will return a single item of the delimited list (NOT all properties of the SmartObject).
-I.e. 1, THEN 3, THEN 4 OR alternatively UniqueString1, THEN UniqueString3, THEN UniqueString4.
+I.e.:

 5. Within this loop, you can call the Load OR Get List method of the SmartObject in question to get and use the data as needed or use another Create Reference event within the loop if you want to access that row as an item reference instead.